PalisadoesFoundation/talawa-docs/docs/git-guide/quickstart.md

      5. Each pull request has a predefined format, which conveys the details of a particular Pull request, try to fill in the details as best as you can.
      6. Most importantly please go through the **CONTRIBUTING.md** file of the appropriate repository.

-  you are all set to contribute.
+  You are all set to contribute.
 Thank you!